nwneisen/mke-docs/content/docs/tutorials/authentication-provider-setup/setting-up-okta-as-a-saml-provider.md

 Set up the SAML service manually in MKE to gain more control over the configuration.

-An example of the `saml` section of the MKE 4 configuration file under `authentication` follows:
+An example follows of the `saml` section of the MKE 4 configuration file under `authentication`:

 ```yaml
 authentication: